 A sure way to start a roiling argument is to talk about why one gun is better than another.
-Every firearm has a best place, best use and best time to have it.
+Every firearm has the best place, best use and best time to have it.

 The same holds true for truck guns.
 So what does make a good truck gun?
 Here’s a look at this article on trunk guns.